How to Choose a Web Host and Find the Best Hosting Provider

 If you’re expecting high website traffic, cloud hosting is a great choice.
 This option also works well for medium to large businesses looking to improve their websites’ speed and user experience.

-Hostinger offers fully managed cloud hosting plans with free domain name registration and SSL certificates.
+Hostinger offers fully managed cloud hosting with free domain name registration and SSL certificates.
 The options vary depending on the disk space, RAM, and CPU cores:

 - Startup.
 For ₹699/month, it comes with 200 GB of disk space, 3 GB of RAM, and 2 CPU cores.